nccgroup/ScoutSuite/CONTRIBUTING.md

 ## Getting started

-So you wanna contribute some code, that's great!
+So you want to contribute some code, that's great!
 This project follows the [GitHub Workflow](https://guides.github.com/introduction/flow/).

 1. If it's a complex issue, please describe how you plan on going about addressing it on the issue thread.
 2. Assign yourself to the issue